About the Mobility, Identity and Transport (MIT) Special Interest Group (SIG)

 - Check timetables, vehicle locations and live updates on arrival/departure times

 - Get discounts and offers from NFC-tagged smart posters

-The NFC Forum Transport SIG acts as a bridge between all transport industry stakeholders, enabling a seamless integration of NFC by providing all players with the information and tools they need to succeed.
+The NFC Forum Mobility, Identity and Transport (MIT) Special Interest Group (SIG) acts as a bridge between all transport industry stakeholders, enabling a seamless integration of NFC by providing all players with the information and tools they need to succeed.

 We work alongside stakeholders to determine the most pressing needs and promising directions across the sector.
 Together, we ensure that new transport solutions built around NFC are future-safe and that investments are protected.